c-r-y-p-t-e-x/kittencatroom/README.md

 # kittencatroom
-Encrypted webchat client using websockets and a Nodejs server.
+End to end encrypted webchat client using websockets and a Nodejs server.
 Communications are symmetrically encrypted from the browser, sent over HTTPS and WSS (secure websockets).

+Encryption done on the browser with CryptoJS's 256-bit AES.

 ## Messaging Protocol
 All messages are sent over a SSL/TLS websocket connection.
 Messages are sent as JSON strings, and must have a "type" field.